svgeesus/EuroMPE/midi-notes.md

 # MIDI decoding & DAC driving

-Teensy 3.6, because it has two separate SPI busses easily accessible.
+Based on Teensy 3.6, because it has two separate SPI busses easily accessible.
 The speed will also likely help when driving a lot of DACs ( 1 × 16bit on one bus, 5 8 × 14bit on the other).
 Fast single-precision float allows all frequency calculations to be done in float, then rounded for output to DACs.
+Teensy 3.6 also has USB Host.

 Teensy 3.6 uses about 80 mA.